fcdoc/doc/en/flashduty/conf/fault_silence_and_suppression.md

 ### Suppression Conditions
 When a new incident meets the conditions and there is an active incident that meets the conditions within 24 hours, and the new incident has the same items as the active incident, it will be suppressed.

-- **New incident:** Refers to a newly occurring incident, i.e., an incident that is newly generated after configuring the rules and meets the conditions.
+- **New incident:** Refers to a newly occurring incident, i.e., an incident that occurs after the rules are configured and meets the conditions.
-- **Active incident:** It means that **an incident that has not been claimed and not closed** within 24 hours is an active incident.
+- **Active incident:** It refers to incidents that have **not been claimed and not closed** within 24 hours.
-- **Conditional matching:** You can choose to match or not match based on the severity of the incident or incident tags and combination conditions.
+- **Condition matching:** You can choose to match or not match based on the severity of the incident or incident tags and combination conditions.
-- **Identical items:** Supports matching using the same attribute or the same label, supports multiple conditions, and at least one attribute and label must be selected.
-When selected at the same time, both must be satisfied.
+- **Identical items:** Supports matching using the same attribute or the same label, supports multiple conditions, and requires at least one attribute and label.
+When both are selected, they need to be satisfied simultaneously.

 You can go to [Configure filters](/conf/how_to_filter) to learn how to configure restrictions.